aoswalt/notoriety/README.md

 By default, running the script finds all files matched by the pattern `notes/**/*.md`, builds an index of tags to their notes, and saves an index to `index.md`.

 For more information and overriding the defaults, see the [CLI module](lib/notoriety/cli.ex).

+## Building the Docker Image

+The docker image may be built with `docker build --tag notoriety .`.

+It expects the working directory to be mounted to `/pwd`, and because of docker, the resulting file will be created with root permission unless the `--user` flag is given.

+In summary, it can be run  with `docker run --volume $(pwd):/pwd --user $(id -u):$(id -g) notoriety`